nya3jp/tast/docs/test_attributes.md

 # Tast Test Attributes (go/tast-attr)

 Tests may specify attributes via the `Attr` field in [testing.Test].
+Leaving `Attr` field empty [disables] the test.
 Attributes are free-form strings, but this document enumerates well-known attributes with established meanings.

 ## Manually-added attributes